Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Error-Correction Performance Analysis

-In this section, we analyze the error performance of the proposed BFA given by Algorithm \ref{algo: BFA}.
+In this section, we analyze the error-correction performance of the proposed BFA given by Algorithm \ref{algo: BFA}.
 For the ease of analysis, we use the following three assumptions throughout this section.
-However, these assumptions are not necessary for the BFA to apply. \begin{enumerate}[i)] \item Random fountain codes are considered, i.e., each entry of $\mb{A}$ is independently and uniformly chosen from $\mbb{F}_2$. \item For each incorrect received symbol $(\mb{a}, y)$, its error pattern $s = \mb{a}\mb{x} \oplus y$ is independently and uniformly picked from $\mbb{F}_2^{l} \setminus \{\{0\}^l\}$, i.e.,
+However, these assumptions are not necessary for the BFA to apply. \begin{enumerate}[(i)] \item Random fountain codes are considered, i.e., each entry of $\mb{A}$ is independently and uniformly chosen from $\mbb{F}_2$.

-(This assumption is reasonable when errors occur in the seed of $(\mb{a}, y)$ and/or $y$ has insertion and deletion errors.) \item The straightforward implementation proposed in Section \ref{subsection: straightforward implementation}, i.e., Algorithm \ref{algo: straightforward implementation}, is employed.
-(In this case, the received symbols $(\mb{a}_1, {y}_1)$, $(\mb{a}_2, {y}_2)$, $\ldots$, $(\mb{a}_m, {y}_m)$ are handled one-by-one in order.) \end{enumerate}
+\item Each incorrect received symbol suffers from uniformly random substitution errors, i.e., the assumption of \eqref{eqn: random error}. \item The straightforward implementation proposed in Section \ref{subsection: straightforward implementation}, i.e., Algorithm \ref{algo: straightforward implementation}, is employed.\footnote{ In this case, the received symbols $(\mb{a}_1, \mb{y}_1)$, $(\mb{a}_2, \mb{y}_2)$, $\ldots$, $(\mb{a}_m, \mb{y}_m)$ are handled one-by-one in order, and each received symbols are independent and identically distributed (i.i.d.).
+On the contrary, if the received symbols are rearranged according to the sorted-weight implementation or triangulation-based implementation, consecutive received symbols are not i.i.d..
+As a result, it would be hard to quantitatively analyze the behavior of a basis (e.g., compute the probability that a basis contains $n$ correct received symbols).} \end{enumerate}